Certified Hospice and Palliative Care Advocate (CHPA)

 Can this program be completed virtually?

 Yes, the program can be completed entirely virtually.
 Regardless of your location, you can participate in the program remotely.
-It’s worth noting that every other year, there is an opportunity to attend our in-person conference.
-This conference provides an unique opportunity for attendees from around the world to gather together.
+It’s worth noting that every other year there is an opportunity to attend our in-person conference.
+This conference provides a unique opportunity for attendees from around the world to gather together.

 I have more questions, who can I speak with?